 Alexander has more than 30 years experience in space engine technology.
 He worked at the Pulse Engineering lab at Texas Tech University and at NASA's Lewis Research Center advancing the "stable operation of stationary plasma thrusters.”

 Alexander Petrenko also participated in the development of a plasma ion engine in Lanzhou City, China.

 Development strategy establishing.
 Business planning.
 Market analysis.
-Search for specialists in the field of electric propulsion systems.
-Laboratory structure definition.
+Laboratory formation.

-Building of the core team.
-Vacuum test stands production.
-Selecting of measuring and recording equipment.
+Forming the core team.
+The vacuum test stands purchase.
+Selecting of measuring equipment.
 Defining of electric propulsion design parameters for various missions.
-Calculating of the propulsion system main elements.
+Propulsion system main elements calculating.

-Team expansion.
-Establishment of departments.
-Development of electric propulsion systems components (anode block, hollow cathode, SFS, PPU, and others).
+Development of electric propulsion systems components (anode block, hollow cathode, XFS, PPU, and others).
+Team growth.
 Manufacturing of laboratory prototypes of the electric propulsion systems components.
-Beginning of the laboratory prototype tests.
+Organization of test facilities.